CharlesCarley/WaterParkSim/README.md

 This is a demo project for learning to work with and use flutter for web and desktop targets.

+This demo simulates a SCADA system that controls a water injection facility.

 ## Current State

-The current web version of this project may be found [here.](https://charlescarley.github.io/WaterParkSim/)
+The current web version of this project may be found [here.](https://charlescarley.github.io/WaterParkSim/) It does not work well with mobile browsers at the moment.